Flowering Crabapple Trees5 products

 Native trees are especially valuable in the garden not only for their beauty but because by planting them we are preserving parts of our natural landscape.
 They are natural places for native birds too and may be a valuable source of food for them.
 Unlike some non-native species they won’t produce seeds that become a nuisance and if they do start to grow naturally in your area, you will be adding to the gene pool and helping to keep the species alive.

-Another native Flowering Tree is the Pink Dogwood.
+Other native Flowering Trees are the Dogwoods.
+We normally carry a large variety of Dogwood trees including: White Dogwood, Cherokee Brave Dogwood, Cherokee Princess Dogwood and the Kousa Dogwood.
 This tree grows wild throughout the east, from southern Maine to northern Florida and into Texas.
 It is a lovely small tree that lights up in spring with colorful flowers.
 Wild trees are usually white, but dedicated gardeners have produced beautiful forms with delicious pink flowers that are much more spectacular than their wild brothers.
 These trees will grow well in most gardens that are not too cold or too hot and will give a spectacular display every spring.

 Summer Flowering Trees